silhavyj/KIV-PSI-task01/README.md

 - [Discovered devices](#discovered-devices)
   * [Samples of responses from a Samsung TV](#samples-of-responses-from-a-samsung-tv)
 - [Responses captured by WireShark](#responses-captured-by-wireshark)

-This project shows a possible implementation of a simple multicast client that uses SSDP (Simple Service Discovery Protocol) to discover UPnP devices on a local network. https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol

 The application connects to the multicast group using the IP address of `239.255.255.250` and port `1900`.
 Then, it sends a discovery message which has the following format.